ma-aouad/De-Centralized-Pricing/README.md

 - `mathematica/`: Folder containing Mathematica notebooks for the simulations
 - `python/`: Folder containing Python scripts for the simulations
 - `r/`: Folder containing R scripts for data analysis and plotting
-- `data/`: Folder containing input data (if any) and generated simulation results
+- `data/`: Folder containing simulation results to generate the figures in the paper

 ## Usage